Wilhelm Riphahn

 Wilhelm Riphahn (also Wilhelm Riphan; born 25 July 1889 in Cologne – 27 December 1963 in Cologne) was a German architect.

 Riphahn studied at the technical universities in Berlin-Charlottenburg, Munich, and Karlsruhe.
 He worked for a Siemens construction office in Berlin and in 1912 for "Gebrüder Taut & Hoffmann".
 In 1913 Riphahn became an independent architect and worked with Caspar Maria Grod until 1931.
 Some of his more well-known works include the Bastei restaurant and the Cologne opera house.
+Riphahan worked on rebuilding Cologne's city center after the war until his death.

 Riphahn is buried in Cologne's Melaten cemetery.